 Our Species

-The San Diego Bay National Wildlife Refuge was established to protect wildlife species that were threatened and endangered, and provide exclusive habitat just for them.
-Sweetwater Marsh provides habitat for four endangered or threatened species, and over 200 species of birds have been seen here.
-The Refuge is broken up into two distinct areas: the Sweetwater Marsh Unit and the South San Diego Bay Unit.
+The San Diego Bay National Wildlife Refuge was established to protect threatened and endangered wildlife species by providing dedicated habitat for their recovery.
+Sweetwater Marsh supports habitat for four endangered or threatened species, and more than 200 bird species have been observed in the area.
+The refuge is divided into two distinct areas: the Sweetwater Marsh Unit and the South San Diego Bay Unit.

 Projects and Research

-Wildlife and habitat management programs focus on the recovery of the endangered California least tern, endangered light-footed Ridgway’s rail, threatened western snowy plover, and the endangered salt marsh salt marsh
+Wildlife and habitat management programs focus on the recovery of several listed species, including the endangered California least tern, endangered light-footed Ridgway’s rail, threatened western snowy plover, and the endangered salt marsh salt marsh

 Salt marshes are found in tidal areas near the coast, where freshwater mixes with saltwater.